 What is a drop biscuit?

-Drop biscuits are essentially a simplified version of a rolled biscuit, where the dough is scooped into a baking sheet *affiliate link rather than kneaded, rolled and cut into biscuit shapes.
+Drop biscuits are essentially a simplified version of a rolled biscuit, where the dough is scooped into a baking sheet rather than kneaded, rolled and cut into biscuit shapes.

 Even though, I love making traditional rolled biscuits, I have a soft spot in my heart for drop biscuits.
 Mostly because they’re insanely easy.
 You could ready in the time it takes for your oven to preheat, and they’re still fluffy and flaky.